-Successful completion of the dual certification in elementary/special education program and attainment of Maryland state minimum passing scores on Praxis I and II lead to Maryland initial teaching certification in elementary and special education.
-Program completers are prepared to teach children with and without disabilities in regular and inclusion classrooms at grade levels 1-8.
-The focus within special education is on teaching students with mild and moderate disabilities who have learning disabilities, mental retardation and/or emotional disturbance.
+Successful completion of the dual certification in elementary/special education program and attainment of Maryland state minimum passing scores on Praxis I and II lead to Maryland initial teaching certification in elementary (grades 1-5) and special education (grades 1-8).
+Program completers are prepared to teach children with and without disabilities in regular and inclusion classrooms.
+The focus within special education is on teaching students with mild and moderate disabilities who have learning disabilities, intellectual disabilities, and/or emotional disturbance.
 Additionally, program graduates are prepared to work effectively in collaborative teams of both special and general education teachers and school specialists.
-The dual certification program in elementary/special education includes many field experiences and a yearlong internship based conceptually on the Maryland State Department of Education’s “Redesign of Teacher Education.”
-The yearlong experiences during the final two semesters feature an internship in an elementary classroom and in a special education program.
+The dual certification program in elementary/special education includes many field experiences and is based conceptually on InTASC, CEC, and ACEI standards, as well as on the Maryland State Department of Education’s “Redesign of Teacher Education.”
+The yearlong internship during the final two semesters takes place in two settings: one in an elementary classroom and the other in a special education program.

 Requirements for the Dual Certification Elementary/Special Education Program

 Three phases comprise major and teacher certification program in elementary/special education, each of which has specific course requirements and field experiences.
 The elementary/special education certification program requires students to demonstrate multidisciplinary breadth by completing:

 - 12 credits in science (at least one course in biological science and at least one course in physical science)

 - 12 credits in mathematics (to include MATH 111, MATH 120 or MATH 201 or MATH 207; MATH 106; MATH 107; and MATH 112 or PSY 211)

 - 9 credits in social sciences to include U.S. History and Introduction to Psychology